mromeolisten/Azure_Kinect_R-D/README.md

 The Azure Kinect enables the usage of the Azure Cognitive Vision services via the RGB camera and the Azure Speech Services via the microphone array.
 Below are descriptions of

-a) A Speech-to-text demo that allows the user to speak naturally to produce sound playback.
+* A Speech-to-text demo that allows the user to speak naturally to produce sound playback.
-b) A Computer Vision demo that allows the user to place objects on a table to produce sound playback of different instrumentaion.
+* A Computer Vision demo that allows the user to place objects on a table to produce sound playback of different instrumentaion.

 <a name="speech"></a>
 #### Speech to Text